itnok/ansible-role-install-ros/README.md

     $ ansible-galaxy install <dependecy.name>
 ```

-Installation of the required Ansible Roles can also be simply addressed from they playbook using them with:
+Installation of the required Ansible Roles can also be simply addressed with:
 ```
     $ ansible-galaxy install -r requirements.yml
 ```